Temple Mount: Jewish religious law concerning entry to the site

 During Temple times, entry to the Mount was limited by a complex set of purity laws.
 Persons suffering from corpse uncleanness were not allowed to enter the inner court.
 Non-Jews were also prohibited from entering the inner court of the Temple.
 A hewn stone measuring 60x90 cm and engraved with Greek uncials was discovered in 1871 near a court on the Temple Mount in Jerusalem in which it outlined this prohibition:

 Translation: "Let no foreigner enter within the parapet and the partition which surrounds the Temple precincts.
 Anyone caught [violating] will be held accountable for his ensuing death."
 Today, the stone is preserved in Istanbul's Museum of Antiquities.

 Maimonides wrote that it was only permitted to enter the site to fulfill a religious precept.
-After the destruction of the Temple there was discussion as to whether the site, bereft of the Temple, still maintained its holiness or not.
-Jewish codifiers accepted the opinion of Maimonides who ruled that the holiness of the Temple sanctified the site for eternity and consequently the restrictions on entry to the site are still currently in force.
+After the destruction of the Temple there was discussion as to whether the site, bereft of the Temple, still maintained its holiness.
+Jewish codifiers accepted the opinion of Maimonides who ruled that the holiness of the Temple sanctified the site for eternity and consequently the restrictions on entry to the site remain in force.
 While secular Jews ascend freely, the question of whether ascending is permitted is a matter of some debate among religious authorities, with a majority holding that it is permitted to ascend to the Temple Mount, but not to step on the site of the inner courtyards of the ancient Temple.
 The question then becomes whether the site can be ascertained accurately.

 There is debate over whether reports that Maimonides himself ascended the Mount are reliable.
 One such report claims that he did so on Thursday, October 21, 1165, during the Crusader period.
 Some early scholars however, claim that entry onto certain areas of the Mount is permitted.
 It appears that Radbaz also entered the Mount and advised others how to do this.
 He permits entry from all the gates into the 135 x 135 cubits of the Women's Courtyard in the east, since the biblical prohibition only applies to the 187 x 135 cubits of the Temple in the west.
 There are also Christian and Islamic sources which indicate that Jews visited the site, but these visits may have been made under duress.

+Those persons who suffered a nocturnal emission and who have not yet immersed themselves in a ritual bath were permitted to enter the Court of the Israelites, but were prohibited from entering the Court of the Levites and the Court of the Priests until they had immersed.
+Entrance into the areas of the other two courts was strictly forbidden to those who had not immersed themselves and who had been defiled by corpse uncleanness and who had not yet been purified.
+Since the latter state of impurity is pervasive, and since there is an inability to be purified from its effects, many rabbis forbid entrance into the Temple Mount altogether as a safeguard.